-The JTEC will offer tactical training and evaluation, and contribute to the development of Georgia's command and leadership philosophy.
-The JTEC also aims to enhance regional security cooperation, offering unique training opportunities to NATO and regional partners.
+The JTEC is offering tactical training and evaluation, and contributing to the development of Georgia's command and leadership philosophy.
+The JTEC is also enhancing regional security cooperation, by offering unique training opportunities to NATO and regional partners.

 Activities include promotion of effective inter-agency coordination in response to security challenges; the facilitation of national, bilateral and multilateral exercises; and training, evaluation and certification activities, supported by the use of modern training technologies - live, virtual and constructive simulation.